 Can I Give This to Only One of My Dogs?

 If you have multiple dogs or animals in the house, it is suggested that you deworm all the animals either simultaneously or in very close proximity.
 If one of your dogs has worms, it is likely to have spread to other animals.
 Many households deworm every animal and human member in the house on the same day!

 My Dog Is Between Weights on the Dosage Guidelines.
 What Dose Should I Use?

 It is generally acceptable to use the next higher dose if your dog is between weights.
 However, this also depends on your dog, their health, and their lifestyle.
 It is best to speak to your vet to guide you if you have any doubts.

 Side Effects & Warnings

 IMPORTANT SAFETY INFORMATION: Consult your veterinarian for assistance in the diagnosis, treatment and control of parasitism.
 Dogs over six months of age should be dewormed at least twice a year with PANACUR Granules 22.2%.
 For puppies younger than six months, see product label.
+In rare instances, nausea, vomiting and loose stools are observed as side effects of fenbendazole.
 Approximately 1% of dogs had vomiting associated with the use of this product.